MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-pxe-boot-issues.md

 In many cases, errors that occur during installation or configuration are the cause of PXE boot issues.
 They can be difficult and time-consuming to pinpoint.
 In many cases, reinstalling PXE and starting over can be the most effective and least time-consuming solution.
 To do it, follow these steps:

 1. On the DP, clear the **Enable PXE** checkbox.
 When you're prompted to remove the Windows Deployment service, select **Yes**.
 2. Verify that PXE was uninstalled.
-Use Distmgr.log for DPs on-site server.
+Use Distmgr.log for DPs on site servers.
 Use Smsdpprov.log for a standalone DP.

    > [!IMPORTANT]
    > Do not proceed until you verify that PXE is fully uninstalled.